 Constant Contact puts the focus on the number of templates and their relevance:

-- There are hundreds of email templates that are themed by holidays, sectors, events, and appeals.
+- There are hundreds of email templates themed around holidays, sectors, events, and appeals.

-- In general, a lot of newsletter samples are specially designed for nonprofits, local agencies, and SMBs.
+- In general, many newsletter samples are designed specifically for nonprofits, local agencies, and SMBs.

 Branding & Design Control